All About Interest

-Bank of AMerica has loan programs to accommodate home buyers with all types of credit.
 Many people have run into unavoidable circumstances that can have a negative impact on credit.

 A person with a less than perfect credit report can be viewed as a riskier candidate for home financing.
 In many cases, mortgage financing will still be available, but rates and fees may be higher, due to greater risk.

 Your best defense is preparation.
 Here are some things that you should do, if you are concerned about your credit: